Ten years on the NYC music scene may be behind the new swagger and sexy menace that opens singer Litman’s devastating Primetime,

-I was born in Minneapolis at the tail end of the 70s, playing piano by age six and guitar by the time I was ten.
-Listening to grunge and metal throughout the 90’s, I eventually became hooked on the melody-driven classic rock of the Beatles and Beach Boys; the contemporary power-pop of artists like Jellyfish and Jon Brion; the grittier melodic rock of Minneapolis bands like The Replacements, Soul Asylum, and the Jayhawks; and of course, the uncategorizable, Prince.
-I also got into jazz, which led me to a jazz studies degree from Indiana University in 2002.
-After college, a developing love of classical music led me to New York City, where I enrolled at the Manhattan School of Music, earning my masters degree in classical guitar in 2006.
-It’s perhaps needless to add—my influences are diverse.
+Litman was born in Minneapolis, playing piano by age six and guitar by ten.
+Having been reared on grunge and metal, he eventually became hooked on the melody-driven classic rock of the Beatles and Beach Boys as well as the gritty melodic rock of Minneapolis mainstays The Replacements, Soul Asylum, and the Jayhawks.
+After being tuned into the music of Miles Davis by a guitar teacher, he dropped into the deep end of jazz, eventually earning a degree from Indiana University’s prestigious jazz program.
+After college, he followed his growing love of classical music to New York City, where he enrolled at the Manhattan School of Music, earning his master’s degree in classical guitar.